alesgenova/post-me/api/post-me.api.md

     removeEventListener<K extends keyof E>(eventName: K, listener: (data: E[K]) => void): void;
 }

+// Warning: (ae-forgotten-export) The symbol "KeyType" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "EventsType" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type EventsType = Record<KeyType_2, any>;

+// Warning: (ae-internal-missing-underscore) The name "InnerType" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type InnerType<T extends ValueOrPromise<any>> = T extends Promise<infer U> ?
+U : T;

+// Warning: (ae-incompatible-release-tags) The symbol "LocalHandle" is marked as @public, but its signature references "MethodsType" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LocalHandle" is marked as @public, but its signature references "EventsType" which is marked as @internal
+//
 // @public
 export interface LocalHandle<M extends MethodsType = any, E extends EventsType = any> {
     emit<K extends keyof E>(eventName: K, data: E[K], options?: EmitOptions): void;
     setEmitTransfer<K extends keyof E>(eventName: K, transfer: (payload: E[K]) => Transferable[]): void;
+    setMethod<K extends keyof M>(methodName: K, method: M[K]): void;
+    setMethods(methods: M): void;
-    // Warning: (ae-forgotten-export) The symbol "InnerType" needs to be exported by the entry point index.d.ts setReturnTransfer<K extends keyof M>(methodName: K, transfer: (result: InnerType<ReturnType<M[K]>>) => Transferable[]): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "setReturnTransfer" is marked as @public, but its signature references "InnerType" which is marked as @internal setReturnTransfer<K extends keyof M>(methodName: K, transfer: (result: InnerType<ReturnType<M[K]>>) => Transferable[]): void;
 }